-- 19. The authorities also advised that there is need for regulation 2(1) (a) of the FOR to be amended to allow for the Central Bank to be the designated supervisory authority for money transmission or remittance business.
+- 26. The authorities also advised that there is need for regulation 2(1) (a) of the FOR to be amended to allow for the Central Bank to be the designated supervisory authority for money transmission or remittance business.
 It should be noted that the definition of financial institution pursuant to the POCAA includes a person who is registered to carry on cash remitting services under the Central Bank Act.
 The Central Bank has advised that this terminology is limiting as its remit extends to payments systems generally, including money transmission and remittance business.
-With regard to other examiners' recommendations for the Trinidad and Tobago Securities Exchange Commission (TTSEC) to apply the International Organization of Securities Commissions (IOSCO) Core principles for the supervision of the securities sector with regard to AML/CFT, the SA incorporates the principles relating to the regulator as set out in the "Objectives and Principles of Securities Regulation" These principles are incorporated in sections 6 8, 10-12, and 14 of the SA and comply with the examiners' recommendation. - 20.
+With regard to other examiners' recommendations for the Trinidad and Tobago Securities Exchange Commission (TTSEC) to apply the International Organization of Securities Commissions (IOSCO) Core principles for the supervision of the securities sector with regard to AML/CFT, the SA incorporates the principles relating to the regulator as set out in the "Objectives and Principles of Securities Regulation" These principles are incorporated in sections 6 8, 10-12, and 14 of the SA and comply with the examiners' recommendation. - 27.
 The examiners' recommendation for measures in the FIA to prevent criminals or their associates from gaining control or significant ownership of financial institutions to be duplicated in relevant legislation governing the supervision of other financial institutions is still largely outstanding.
 Section 20 of the Insurance Act gives the Central Bank power of approval over any change in controllers or chief executive officers of insurance companies.
-Similar requirements for the security sector and credit unions are still outstanding. - 21.
-Additionally, AML/CFT supervision of the securities sector and credit unions are dependent on enactment of the SA which as noted above was passed in December 2012 and the Credit Union Bill.
-With the passage of the SA, information as to the implementation of the AML/CFT supervision of the securities sector should be submitted in future follow-up reports - 22.
+Similar requirements for the security sector and credit unions are still outstanding. - 28.
+Additionally, AML/CFT supervision of the securities sector was authorized by the enactment of the SA in December 2012 and the TTSEC is in the process of commencing implementation of on-site inspections.
+No information has been submitted for this report with regard to the status of the TTSEC implementing AML/CFT supervision of the securities sector following the enactment of the SA. - 29.
 With regard to recommendation that money transfer companies and cash couriers being subject to AML/CFT supervision the authorities advise that the CBTT with the assistance of a technical expert from the Office of Technical Assistance, US Department of Treasury has developed a draft AML/CFT supervisory framework for money remitters and bureau de change.
 Additionally, the CBTT is working on guidelines and legislation to regulate money remittance business.
 The above developments with regard to money transfer companies and bureau de change are the beginning of measures necessary to comply with the requirements of the Methodology.
 While the examiners' recommendations refers to cash couriers being subject to AML/CFT supervision, this is not a requirement of the Methodology and as such will not be considered in assessing compliance with Recommendation 23.
 Given the above, the examiners' recommended actions still remain substantially outstanding.